GoogleChrome/web.dev/src/site/content/en/blog/ndtv/index.md

 ---
-title: A 55% improvement in a Core Web Vitals metric (LCP) contributed to a 50% bounce rate drop for NDTV
+title: NDTV achieved a 55% improvement in LCP by optimizing for Core Web Vitals
 subhead: >
   NDTV enhanced user experience and thus retention by optimizing for Web Vitals.
 date: 2020-10-27
+updated: 2020-10-28
 hero: hero.png
 thumbnail: thumbnail.png
 alt: An illustration of icons related to website performance and the text 'scale on web' and 'NDTV'.